For the last few years the eagle eyed amongst you may have noticed that many of my own personal boats have been orange.

 You may be sat there right now nodding your head in agreement.
 If you look at all of the major kayak and canoe manufacturers you will see that orange kayaks have featured within all of their recent ranges.
 Look at some of the new manufacturers that have sprung up over the last few years – Titan, Silver Birch and Soul Waterman to name just a few.
 All of their new designs have been available in orange, they could have chosen just about any colour for their line ups.
 All of this has not occurred accidentally.

 Back in 1996 I gained a degree in mathematics and have developed a genuine interest in data analysis.
-Soon after starting Unsponsored a couple of years later I was asked to join a small team of mathematicians, kayakers and canoeists to conduct a long term and have spent the last few years taking part in a world wide statistical research project in cooperation with many of the big names in the business.
+Soon after starting Unsponsored I was asked to join a small team of mathematicians, kayakers and canoeists, and have spent the last few years taking part in a world wide statistical research project in cooperation with many of the big names in the business.
 In short the research has been looking at the use of plastics in watersports and in particular the impact that the colour has.

 Over the years there has been a great deal of research into how the colour of plastic can impact upon the strength of plastic.
 The results of such have been widely published throughout the plastic industry.
 The research that I have been involved in is much wider reaching and looks at multiple aspects plastic pigmentation and its impact on performance.